 You may have pauses in your breathing or episodes where you wake up gasping and choking even while using your CPAP machine.
 If these events are confirmed, it's likely the pressure setting needs to change.

-The apnea-hypopnea index (AHI) counts the number of breathing disruptions that occur per hour of sleep.
+The apnea-hypopnea index (AHI) gives you an average number of breathing disruptions that occur per hour of sleep.
 You can sometimes find an AHI display on your machine or monitoring apps.
-If it is greater than 5 when you wake up, then the pressure should be increased.

 If you have any of these problems, you should discuss them with your sleep specialist.